 Analyse participant’s ability to take ownership of small digital projects.

-At CodeYourFuture we believe in empowering our students by providing them with the support and guidance they need to excel.
-We work to achieve this by encouraging students to work together as teams and to practice problem solving together to overcome challenges.
-This builds the fundamental skills needed to learn and succeed on any of the CodeYourFuture courses and on into a professional career.
-Some principles should be applied when supporting students on the “intro to coding” course:
+At CodeYourFuture we believe in empowering our learners by providing them with the support and guidance they need to excel.
+We work to achieve this by encouraging learners to work together as teams and to practice problem solving together to overcome challenges.
+This builds the fundamental skills needed to learn and succeed on any of the CodeYourFuture courses and also in a professional career.
+Some principles should be applied when supporting students on the “intro to digital” course:

-Be patient and understanding; students on this course come from a variety of backgrounds and it may take some longer than others to accomplish tasks.
+Be patient and understanding; learners on this course come from a variety of backgrounds and it may take some longer than others to accomplish tasks.

-Encourage self-learning and teamwork; students should be encouraged to work together to solve problems, these skills are vital for long-term success.
+Encourage self-learning and teamwork; learners should be encouraged to work together to solve problems, these skills are vital for long-term success.

-Praise and support; the main objective of the intro to coding course is to build the confidence of students and show them that they are capable of learning these skills.
+Praise and support; the main objective of the intro to digital course is to build the confidence of learners and show them that they are capable of learning these skills.

-Encourage everybody to talk, leaving questions open to answer will lead to only a few participants dominating the conversation.
+Encourage everyone to talk.
+Leaving questions open to answer will lead to only a few participants dominating the conversation.
 Try to encourage everybody to participate by inviting individuals to answer direct questions.